6502bench

 One way to separate code from data is to try to execute all possible data paths.
 There are a number of reasons why it's difficult or impossible to do this perfectly, but you can get pretty good results by identifying execution entry points and just walking through the code.
 When a conditional branch is encountered, both paths are traversed.
 When all code has been traced, every byte that hasn't been visited is either data used by the program, or dead space not used by anything.

 The process can be improved by keeping track of the flags in the 6502 status register.
-For example, in the code fragment shown earlier, BMI conditional branch instruction is used.
+For example, in the code fragment shown earlier, the BMI conditional branch instruction is used.
 A simple tracing algorithm would both follow the branch and fall through to the following instruction.
 However, the code that precedes the BMI ensures that the branch is always taken, so a clever disassembler would only trace that path.

 Once the instructions and data are separated and formatted nicely, it's still up to a human to figure out what it all means.
 Comments and meaningful labels are needed to make sense of it.
 These should be added to the disassembly listing.